Donor Health Conditions

 Transfusion or transplant

-Organ or donor tissue in the last 12 months.
+Three-month deferral if organ or donor tissue was received in the last 12 months.

 - Active cold on day of donation